Pilot92802/spring5webapp/README.md

 ## Change log

-# EqualsAndHashcode 7-14-2024
+### EqualsAndHashcode 7-14-2024
 * working on using the equals and hashcode override within Intellij.
-* context menu select 'equals() and hashcode()'
+* context menu (alt+ins) select 'equals() and hashcode()'
 * fill-out items in the dialogue box and Intellij will create the methods for you.

-# toString 7-14/2024
+### toString 7-14-2024
-* adding a tostring method to each of the book and author classes
+* adding a toString method to each of the book and author classes
-* context menu select 'toString()'
+* context menu (alt+ins) select 'toString()'
 * a few dialogue entries (select class data elemeents to add) and Intellij will build the method for you

+### DataRepositories 7-14-2024
+* Refactored the Book and Author classes into a package called Domain
+* Created a new package called Repositories
+* Create new class (interface) in the Repository package called AuthorRepository extends CrudRepository
+  * provide the type (in this case Author) and the id type which is a Long
+* Create new class (interface) in the Repository package called BookRepository extends CrudRepository
+  * provide the type (in this case Book) and the id type which is a Long